 Meet Our Team

-Director, Melton Research Center for Jewish Education and The Davidson School Education Projects
+Director of Education Projects, Melton Research Center for Jewish Education and The Davidson School

-Dr. Zackary Lasker served for 10 years as director of Camp Ramah in California, a position that was preceded by many summers as a counselor, head of singing, and unit head.
-He has mentored graduate students as an instructor in the Fingerhut School of Education at American Jewish University, and taught students in both day and supplemental settings.
+Dr. Zachary Lasker served for 10 years as director of Camp Ramah in California, a position that was preceded by many summers as a counselor, head of singing, and unit head.
+He mentored graduate students as an instructor at the Fingerhut School of Education at American Jewish University, and taught students in both day school and supplementary school settings.
 Prior to his pursuits as an educator, Dr. Lasker worked in nonprofit marketing at Gary Wexler + Associates: Passion Marketing.

 Dr. Lasker earned his doctorate in Education from the University of California, Los Angeles.
 He holds an MA in Education from American Jewish University, and a BA in Sociology and Judaic Studies from the University of California, San Diego.
+Dr. Lasker is also a certified yoga instructor.
 He has published articles in eJewish Philanthropy, Los Angeles Jewish Journal, and San Diego Jewish Journal, and in the book Ramah at 60.
 In 2005, he and his family were honored by Adat Ari El in Valley Village, California, for their synagogue leadership.

 Director, Jewish Day School Standards and Benchmarks Project

-Charlotte Abramson has served as the director of Jewish Day School Standards and Benchmarks Project from its inception in 2003.
-She has been passionately involved in Tanakh education since beginning her career as a teacher at Hillel Day School of Farmington Hills, Michigan.
-As a teacher of text, Ms. Abramson was puzzled by the fact that her students, often fine students of Hebrew, were challenged when reading the biblical text in Hebrew.
+Charlotte Abramson has been the director of Jewish Day School Standards and Benchmarks Project since its inception in 2003.
+Her passionate involvement in Tanakh education began with her career as a teacher at Hillel Day School of Farmington Hills, Michigan.
+As a teacher of text, Ms. Abramson was puzzled by the fact that the children in her classrooms, often fine students of Hebrew, were challenged when reading biblical texts in that language.
 Her research into this phenomenon resulted in her master's thesis in Jewish Education for The Graduate School of JTS on "Teaching Students to Become Independent Readers of the Biblical Text in Hebrew."

-Ms. Abramson served as dean of studies at the Solomon Schechter Day School of Essex and Union, Upper School, for 12 years, and as principal of its middle school.
-The Standards and Benchmark project allows her to combine her passion for the teaching of Judaic studies with supporting day schools in their quest for educational excellence.
+Ms. Abramson served as dean of studies at New Jersey's Solomon Schechter Day School of Essex and Union, Upper School, for 12 years, and as principal of its middle school.
+The Jewish Day School Standards and Benchmarks project allows her to combine her passion for the teaching of Judaic studies with supporting day schools in their quest for educational excellence.
 She is currently in the Executive Doctoral Program at The Davidson School, investigating how instructional leadership improves teaching and learning in the day school.
 In 2013, she received the Benjamin Shevach Award for distinguished achievement in Jewish educational leadership at the commencement exercises of Boston Hebrew College.

 Director, MaToK: Bible Curriculum for Day Schools

 Galya Greenberg is currently a doctoral student in Jewish Educational Leadership in a joint program between Northeastern University and Hebrew College.
 Her particular area of interest is the professional development of Jewish day school teachers.
-She has an extensive background in day school education as both a teacher and administrator, and has supervised MaToK teachers at the Solomon Schechter Day School of Greater Hartford.
-Ms. Greenberg graduated from Brandeis University with a BA in Near Eastern and Judaic Studies, and earned an MA in Jewish Education from The Davidson School of JTS.
+She has an extensive background in the field as both a teacher and administrator, and has supervised MaToK teachers at the Solomon Schechter Day School of Greater Hartford.
+Ms. Greenberg graduated from Brandeis University with a BA in Near Eastern and Judaic Studies, and earned an MA in Jewish Education from The Davidson School.

 Rabbi Jason Gitlin brings a variety of valuable assets to his work with ReFrame, particularly his skills in engagement, project management, communication, and teaching.
 He received his ordination at The Rabbinical School of JTS, and has also completed degrees in Journalism and Mass Communications and in Near Eastern Studies.
-Prior to rabbinical school, Rabbi Gitlin worked as a journalist and then at UJA-Federation of New York, where he managed a portfolio that included work with interfaith communities and interactive/marketing services.
-As a student, he took on a variety of jobs with agencies such as the Educational Alliance and the Jewish Council for Public Affairs, taught at Ramah Nyack, and completed his pastoral work at a local hospital.
-Rabbi Gitlin has also worked in synagogue settings, leading services and teaching.
-Most recently, he served as congregational engagement associate at the Kane Street Synagogue in Brooklyn.
+Prior to rabbinical school, Rabbi Gitlin worked as a journalist and then at UJA-Federation of New York, where he managed a portfolio that included work with interfaith communities and interactive marketing services.
+As a student, he took on a variety of jobs with agencies such as the Educational Alliance and the Jewish Council for Public Affairs, taught at Ramah Day Camp in Nyack, and completed his pastoral work at a local hospital.
+Rabbi Gitlin has also led services and taught in synagogue settings.
+Most recently, he served as congregational engagement associate at the Kane Street Synagogue in Brooklyn, New York.

 Director, Jewish Early Childhood Education Leadership Institute

 Lyndall Miller has been the director of Jewish Early Childhood Education Leadership Institute since its inception.
 She has also directed the Legacy Heritage Institute for Jewish Early Childhood Educators, a site-based transformation initiative, and the Jewish early childhood education department at Gratz College.
-Ms. Miller has been a consultant for Jewish early childhood education with various organizations, including the Jewish Community Center Association of North America, the Jewish Early Childhood Education Initiative, and the Auerbach Central Agency for Jewish Education in the Greater Philadelphia area (now Jewish Learning Venture).
-Previously, she worked as a specialist and classroom teacher in Jewish early childhood programs, public schools, and self-contained settings for young children with special needs.
-Ms. Miller has been in the field of early childhood education for almost 40 years, and is working on her EdD in Jewish education.
+Ms. Miller has been a consultant to Jewish early childhood education, including the Jewish Community Center Association of North America, the Jewish Early Childhood Education Initiative, and the Auerbach Central Agency for Jewish Education in the greater Philadelphia area (now Jewish Learning Venture).
+She previously worked as a specialist and classroom teacher in Jewish early childhood programs, public schools, and self-contained settings for young children with special needs.
+Ms. Miller has been in the field of early childhood education for almost 40 years, and is working on her EdD in Jewish Education.

-Program Coordinator, Ivriyon Summer Hebrew Institute for Day School Teachers
+Program Coordinator, Ivriyon Hebrew Immersion Institute for Day School Educators

 Principal, Rebecca and Israel Ivry Prozdor High School